Blent1050/Blent1050/README.md

 - 🌱 I’m currently deepening my understanding of Algorithms and Data Structures
 - 📫 How to reach me: Brandonlent@hey.com

+### What I'm reading
+- Introduction to Algorithms 3rd Edition by Cormen & others.

 Feel free to look at my pinned repositories below.